SharanKalyan/MTC-Digitization/README.md

 - Amount
 - Payment mode
 - Person responsible
+- All of them can be registered in bulk so that user need not register the expenses one by one.

 ### Outcome:
 - Complete visibility into where money is spent.
+- Supports Bulk data entry
 - Foundation for expense trend analytics

 ### 2. Sales Tracking

-Handles sales across multiple revenue sources:
+Handles sales across multiple revenue sources / Stores:
 - Bigstreet
 - Main Store
 - Orders

 ### Key features:
 - Morning / Night / Full Day slots
+- KPI's are visible at top for user
 - Overwrites duplicate entries for accuracy
 - Cash-based entry (as per current business needs)